developerBlogs/developerBlogs.github.io/_posts/2021-08-29-rails_api_series-02.markdown

 ## Creating Users Controller

 Before creating any API's controller let's create a controller a `base_controller.rb` first inside the `api/v1` folder which will be inherited from the Application controller.
-So all the rules or code added in the base controller will apply to all our API's controllers globally.

 ```ruby
 # frozen_string_literal: true